[updated 11 Nov 2025]

 AI/ML for Container Security

-To do this AI/ML systems can analyse container behaviour to create profile of ‘normal’ activity., Any variation from this activity such as unusual network traffic or suspicious system calls can be flagged as a potential threat.
-The affected container can then be quarantined, or malicious traffic can be blocked etc.
+To do this, AI/ML systems analyze container behavior to create a profile of 'normal' activity.
+Any deviation, such as unusual network traffic or suspicious system calls, is flagged as a potential threat.
+The system can then automatically take action, such as quarantining the affected container or blocking malicious traffic.
+For example, Falco is an AI-powered threat detection engine that can be used to monitor system calls and detect unusual network connections.

 Containers for AI / ML workloads

-In this area a rich ecosystem of containerised tools has emerged including Jupyter Docker Stacks, MLFlow containers and LLM (Large Language Model) containers such as Ollama.
+Using containers and orchestration tools, containerized AI/ML solutions can be scaled out across many nodes, allowing for large-scale model training and high-volume data processing.
+In this area, a rich ecosystem of containerized tools has emerged, including Jupyter Docker Stacks, MLFlow containers, and Large Language Model (LLM) containers such as Ollama.

 Summary